tallforasmurf/CrInPy/craftinginterpreters/Readme.md

         def type(self): return self._type

 A bit more awkward, for sure.
 OTOH, the Java class implements a rather verbose `toString()` method, while I can just override the default `__str__()` method for the same output.

+However, the class initializer can specify its token type argument as a type, where (see above) mine are just ints.
+Also its `toString()` can display `type` as its name e.g. COMMA where mine can't, without I set up some kind of name-to-value map.
+I need to rethink the use of Enum for TokenType.